balderasmx2/conductor-nemoclaw/README.md

 The agent:
 1. Scans a folder of MP4/MOV files
-2. Runs ffprobe on each file to extract technical specs
+2. Runs ffprobe on each file to extract exact technical specs
-3. Diagnoses issues: wrong resolution, wrong fps, wrong audio, short clips
+3. Diagnoses issues with precise failure reasons
-4. Generates a JSON + PDF report with actionable diagnosis per file
+4. Generates a JSON + PDF report — actionable, shareable, timestamped
 5. All inside a sandboxed OpenShell environment (Landlock + seccomp + netns)

 ---